A Brief Hash History

 Known as "G" to his friends, he was born in No 80 Breakspears Road, Brockley, Kent on 31st July 1903, to Arthuro & Remedeos Gispert y de Puiguriguer, a large Catalan Spanish family.

-The family were Catalan Spanish and maintained the house in Breakspears Road and at least one other in Barcelona.
+They maintained the house in Breakspears Road and at least one other in Barcelona.
 They moved to Brockley sometime in late 1891 or 1892.
 Alberto was the youngest of seven children, the third to be born in the UK.

 His mother, Remedeos, spoke no English at all so the household language was Spanish.
 Alberto was sent to the local Roman Catholic school, St Joseph's Academy in Blackheath.
 It was probably here Alberto learnt the basics of non-competitive running following paper trails which was a common sport in English schools at that time.